 The animals that appear in the halo include sea horses, embryonic dogfish in their tendrilous egg cases, platypodes, chameleons, lyrebirds and a pangolin.
 Here, I further another of my long-term artistic projects: the application of the vision of God in nature (one of the most important principles of medieval art) to contemporary knowledge of nature.
 As I wrote in 2013:

 The temptation, for a modern man, is simply to snicker at the authors of the bestiaries for their zoological naïvety.
 But they were working with the best knowledge they had, and their being mistaken in the details does not prove that their method of interpretation was fallacious.
 If we no longer find symbols of Christ in the behavior of pelicans and lions, is it because they are not there, or is it because we have ceased to look for them?
 Were we to embrace again a theophanic worldview, might not our current knowledge yield even more profound symbols?In the animals chosen here, I see symbols of universality; they represent all of creation worshipping its God.
 Chameleons are creatures that seem to contain within themselves all colors, and lyrebirds are creatures that seem to contain within themselves all sounds.
 Platypodes and pangolins are beasts so peculiar in their anatomy that they resemble animals of every class.
 Dogfish and sea horses (as their names suggest) are aquatic creatures that resemble terrestrial ones.

-The Latin inscription that runs around the perimeter is the versicle and response that end the Litany of the Sacred Heart: Jesus, meek and humble of heart, make our heart like unto Thine.
-On the cope worn by Jesus Christ is a pattern composed of the words JESUS CHRISTUS DEUS HOMO in orthogonal letters and a labyrinth that once decorated the floor of the Basilica of St. Bertin at St. Omer.
+The Latin inscription that runs around the perimeter of the drawing is the versicle and response that end the Litany of the Sacred Heart: Jesus, meek and humble of heart, make our heart like unto Thine.
+The letters are based on those in 15th century tapestries, and are surrounded by vines.